PhD in Commerce: Requirements, Salary, and More

 • In addition to that, preparing a strong research proposal that underlines your future research inclinations is also important.

-• Official GRE or GMAT and IELTS or TOEFL scores along with copies of official transcripts, CV, SOP, and LOR may also be required.
+• Official GRE or GMAT and IELTS or TOEFL scores, along with copies of official transcripts, CV, SOP, and LOR, may also be required.

 • If you are planning to pursue a dual degree, then you can read our blog on Integrated Ph.D. to know more.

-PhD in Commerce Career and Salary
+PhD in Commerce: Career and Salary

-From Academia to Private companies, the employment opportunities after obtaining a PhD in Commerce largely depends on the specialisation you choose.
+From Academia to Private companies, the employment opportunities after obtaining a PhD in Commerce largely depend on the specialisation you choose.
 Some of the popular work areas and profiles have been given a rundown below:

 Areas of Employment